 My Tried & True Tips

 Poori is too oily because the dough is too soft and sticky.
-Adding semolina in the dough helps in giving poori a crisp texture and makes them less oily.
+Adding semolina to the dough helps in giving poori a crisp texture and makes them less oily.

 Poori is not crisp because the oil is not heated to the right temperature while frying.

-Poori is chewy because it is under-cooked or not fried at the right temperature.
-Keep on moderating the heat while deep-frying poori to adjust the temperature of the oil.
+Poori is chewy because it is undercooked or not fried at the right temperature.
+Keep moderating the heat while deep-frying poori to adjust the oil temperature.

-To store leftover puri, stack them and wrap tightly in aluminum foil.
-Store them in an airtight container for 1 – 2 days at room temperature.
+To store leftover puri, stack them and wrap them tightly in aluminium foil.
+Store them in an airtight container at room temperature for 1 – 2 days.

-On the occasion of Navratri or Janmashtmi, poori is served with no onion no garlic curries like arbi ki sabzi or phool makhana curry
+On the occasion of Navratri or Janmashtami, poori is served with no onion and no garlic curries like arbi ki sabzi, dahi aloo curry, or phool makhana curry

 We Kumaoni like to savor poori with Pahadi Aloo Ke Gutke, and cucumber raita for an indulgent breakfast or brunch.